jeremymarc/jeremymarc.github.com/_posts/2013-08-20-ng-model-and-custom-form-validation.md

 Last week, I was playing a bit with the popular angularjs framework and discover how to handle with custom form validation.

-I have a form with selects and  I want the user to be able to select multiples countries but each country selected has to be unique.
+I had a form with multiple selects to select countries but each country selected has to be unique.

 ![screen1]({{ site.url }}/assets/images/screen1.png)